crtie/Leveraging-SE-3-Equivariance-for-Learning-3D-Geometric-Shape-Assembly/README.md

 ## Environment Installation

-Install dependencies
 Our environment dependencies are included in the "BreakingBad\multi_part_assembly.egg-info\requires.txt" file.
-You can easily install them when you create a new conda environment in the first step.
+You can easily install them when you create a new conda environment.

+## Dataset Generation

+For **Breaking Bad** dataset, please download the dataset following https://breaking-bad-dataset.github.io/.

+For **Geometric Shape Mating** dataset, please generate the dataset following https://github.com/pairlab/NSM.
+Besides, you can download the dataset we generate in .

 ## Train Models